 - 1. Click on the Conversations tab to view all the email conversations or notes.
 Add comments or notes by clicking the "Reply" button. - 2.
 The request cannot be edited once it has been submitted, but you will be able to add to the conversation. - 3.
-Once the initial request is satisfied, the team will close the ticket.
+Once the initial request is satisfied, the team will close resolve the ticket.
+You will have 5 days to reopen the ticket if it is not resolved.
+After that, you will need to submit a new ticket.
 If there is an additional request, please submit a new HelpDesk ticket.